Modern Middlewares for Automated Vehicles: A Tutorial: Fundamentals

 \subsection{What challenges are associated with \ac{E/E} architectures?}

-New challenges to vehicles in general also present challenges for \ac{E/E} architectures.
-Providing increasingly automated functions requires additional compute resources, and software updates require other types of software architecture. \citeauthor{zhu_requirements-driven_2021} \cite{zhu_requirements-driven_2021} define these challenges as follows:
+New challenges for vehicles in general also present challenges for \ac{E/E} architectures.
+Providing increasingly automated functions requires additional compute resources, and software updates require new types of software architecture. \citeauthor{zhu_requirements-driven_2021} \cite{zhu_requirements-driven_2021} define these challenges as follows:

 \begin{enumerate} \item The bandwidth bottleneck in modern vehicles is a significant challenge, as current \acp{IVN} have limited capacity to handle the data demands of advanced perception systems in \acp{AV}.
 This limitation requires more efficient data transmission methods to support increased bandwidth requirements.